-Understanding dental health is key for correctional nurses as we are often the first to assess oral health during intake screening, sick call, and emergencies.
+Understanding dental health is crucial for correctional nurses, as we are often the first to assess oral health during the intake screening, sick call, and emergencies.
 The mouth can provide clues to many medical conditions and drug side effects.
 Here are some of the most common conditions that may be detected during an oral exam.

 Excessive dental erosion in young females could be an indication of bulimia.
 Exposure of the teeth to the high acid content of gastric contents with forced vomiting causes erosion of the lingual (tongue-side) surface.
 Bilaterally enlarged parotid glands are also seen frequently in bulimia.